 If nothing else works, and the error still appears whenever you try to use the clipboard, the final option is to reinstall macOS.
 Before you do that, back up your Mac, preferably using Time Machine, making it easier to restore files and settings afterward.

-Once you’ve backed up everything, restart your Mac in Recovery Mode by holding down Command-R when you press the power button and choose Reinstall macOS from macOS Utilities.
+Once you’ve backed up everything, restart your Mac in recovery mode and choose Reinstall macOS from macOS Utilities.